Skip to Main Site Navigation Skip to Content Skip to Footer

 • Concurrent Enrollment courses will be recorded on an official Eastern transcript.
 These credit(s) may be used to satisfy requirements at Eastern.
 If you plan to attend another institution, please check with that school’s Admissions Office for transfer credit policies to determine the transferability of Eastern credits towards their degree requirements.

-• To receive credit for a Dual Enrollment course, you must receive a “C” or higher.
+• To receive credit for a Concurrent Enrollment course, you must receive a “C” or higher.
 Anything under a “C” will not be considered as a passing grade, and no credits will be earned.

-• If you choose to withdraw from your concurrent enrollment course, we can remove it from your transcript; however, we are unable to provide a refund since the request was submitted after the drop deadline.
+• If you choose to withdraw from your Concurrent Enrollment course, we can remove it from your transcript; however, we are unable to provide a refund since the request was submitted after the drop deadline.

 Please fill out this withdrawal form, indicating that you would like to be removed from the course.